-5.28 In disputes about access to physical infrastructure where the infrastructure operator is a network provider, Ofcom are required to take into account the objectives set out in Article 8 of the Framework Directive.
+In disputes about access to physical infrastructure referred to Ofcom under ATI Regulation 12, where the infrastructure operator is a network provider, Ofcom are required by ATI Regulation 16(3) to also take into account the objectives set out in Article 8 of the Framework Directive.
 What this means in practice will likely depend on the specific circumstances of each dispute.